Autonomy founder says HP allegations don't add up

 “It shouldn’t be a surprise this issue is coming up.
 It shows how loosey-goosey IFRS is,” said Lynn E. Turner, former chief accountant of the Securities and Exchange Commission, who was running the SEC department that issued Staff Accounting Bulletin 101, which set a lot of the specific rules around revenue recognition.

-Lynch believes that HP might not have yet established its own VSOE model and therefore might not be recognizing revenues upfront, which might result in a restatement of Autonomy revenues.
+Lynch believes that HP might not have yet established its own VSOE model and therefore might not be recognising revenues upfront, which might result in a restatement of Autonomy revenues.

 “All of these deals went through (Autonomy’s auditors) Deloitte themselves,” said Lynch.
 “Deloitte apply the test independently of us, and it is a standard test, and it is explicitly stated in the annual report and accounts.”